BSc (Hons), PG (Dip) in Counselling, Reg MBACP and EMDR UK

 I have particular experience in helping parents/carers who have children on the autistic spectrum.

 I also run an anger group to help people explore how they can more healthily deal with conflict situations.

 I also conduct home visits when a GP makes a private referral for clients who have long term health conditions.

 Training, qualifications & experience

-She also works as an independent therapist for a local secondary school with adolescents (12 year olds and upwards) who have behavioural issues and regularly runs workshops for their teachers and teaching assistants.
+I have worked as independent therapist for a local secondary school with adolescents (11 year olds and upwards) who have emotional and behavioural issues; regularly runs workshops for staff in the education and care sector on mental health issues.
 Recently the workshops have included subjects such as anger, stress management, mental health in adolescence, attachment disorders and self-harm.

 Past clients' comments: "I couldn't even sit in the passenger seat of the car for months without shaking after the accident.
 My insurer referred me to Rachel and after just a few sessions the panic feelings started to reduce.
 I'm not yet driving as confidently as I was but I can drive and sit in a car again which I never thought would happen."

 "I didn't know what to expect from counselling - it was all a bit of a mystery.
 Over time I started to feel I could trust Rachel and she has helped me understand that by avoiding things my world has got smaller and my anxiety has got bigger.
 Although it's been hard and painful at times, my world is slowly getting a bit bigger again and I am starting to live."

 BACP is one of the UK’s leading professional bodies for counselling and psychotherapy with around 60,000 members.
 The Association has several different categories of membership, including Student Member, Individual Member, Registered Member MBACP, Registered Accredited Member MBACP (Accred) and Senior Registered Accredited Member MBACP (Snr Acccred).